Contact Me For Products, Product Requests or Training Related to Specific Books or Topics Listed Below

 This book is essential listening if you want to lead or thrive in an international, multicultural team.

-I've been in Japan almost 16 years, but she still taught me some surprising things about Japanese business culture with which I'm very familiar.
+I've been in Japan over 17 years, but she still taught me some surprising things about Japanese business culture with which I'm quite familiar.

 But she taught me far more about all the many other cultures she details in this book.